-(a) Transactions with Affiliates.
-Except as permitted by this Agreement (including for avoidance of doubt Section 2.5), the Company shall not engage in any transactions with (i) any affiliate (other than the Company's Subsidiaries) or (ii) a legal or beneficial owner of 10% or more of the voting power of the Voting Stock or an affiliate of such owner (other than the Company's Subsidiaries), other than any transaction (A) contemplated by the Exchange Offer or pursuant to agreements or arrangements entered into prior to the consummation of the Exchange Offer, (B) described in or pursuant to any agreement or arrangement described in the Company's proxy statement or other periodic public filings with the SEC on or prior to the date hereof, or (C) specifically permitted by Section 4.08 of the Indenture, dated as of March 16, 2005 of RCPC, as supplemented, amended or otherwise modified from time to time (the "Indenture") (for purposes of this Section 2.4(a) only, any reference to RCPC in Section 4.08 of the Indenture, with respect to transactions with affiliates, shall refer to the Company Junles, (x) with respect to a transaction or series of related transactions, other than the purchase or sale of inventory in the ordinary course of business, involving aggregate payments or other consideration in excess of \$20.0 million, such transaction or series of related transactions has been approved by all of the Independent Directors of the Board of Directors, and (y) with respect to a transaction or series of related transaction or series of related transactions has been determined, in the written opinion of a nationally recognized, investment banking firm, to be fair, from a financial point of view, to the Company.
-For the avoidance of doubt this Section 2.4 shall not apply to any of the following transaction with a third party that is not an affiliate of the Company or MacAndrews & Forbes: (1) a merger of equals or similar transaction or (2) a change of Control (as defined in the Certificate of Designation) (any suc power in electing the board of directors thereof or other persons performing a similar function are, at the time of which any determination is being made, owned by the Company either directly or through its Subsidiaries and any partnership in which the Company or any Subsidiary is a general partner; and (ii) "Voting Stock" means all classes of shares, interests, rights to purchase, warrants, options, participations or other equivalents of or interests in (however designated) equity of the Company, including any preferred stock and any debt securities convertible into or exchangeable for such equity, in each case, then outstanding and normally entitled to vote in the election of directors of the Company.
+- (a) Transactions with Affiliates.
+Except as permitted by this Agreement (including for avoidance of doubt Section 2.5), the Company shall not engage in any transactions with (i) any affiliate (other than the Company's Subsidiaries) or (ii) a legal or beneficial owner of 10% or more of the voting power of the Voting Stock or an affiliate of such owner (other than the Company's Subsidiaries), other than any transaction (A) contemplated by the Exchange Offer or pursuant to agreements or arrangements entered into prior to the consummation of the Exchange Offer, (B) described in or pursuant to any agreement or arrangement described in the Company's proxy statement or other periodic public filings with the SEC on or prior to the date hereof, or (C) specifically permitted by Section 4.08 of the Indenture, dated as of March 16, 2005 of RCPC, as supplemented, amended or otherwise modified from time to time (the "Indenture") (for purposes of this Section 2.4(a) only, any reference to RCPC in Section 4.08 of the Indenture, with respect to transactions with affiliates, shall refer to the Company) unless, (x) with respect to a transaction or series of related transactions, other than the purchase or sale of inventory in the ordinary course of business, involving aggregate payments or other consideration in excess of \$5.0 million, such transactions, other than the purchase or sale of inventory in the ordinary course of business, involving aggregate payments or other consideration in excess of \$20.0 million, such transactions, other than the purchase or sale of inventory in the ordinary course of business, involving aggregate payments or other consideration in excess of \$20.0 million, such transactions, other than the purchase or sale of inventory in the ordinary course of business, involving aggregate payments or other consideration in excess of \$20.0 million, such transaction or series of related transactions has been approved by all of the Independent Directors of the Board of Directors, and (y) with respect to a transacti - (b) As used in this Agreement, (i) "Subsidiary." means any corporation, limited liability company or other person of which shares of stock or other ownership interests having a majority of the general voting power in electing the board of directors thereof or other persons performing a similar function are, at the time of which any determination is being made, owned by the Company either directly or through its Subsidiaries and any partnership in which the Company or any Subsidiary is a general partner; and (ii) "Voting Stock" means all classes of shares, interests, rights to purchase, warrants, options, participations or other equivalents of or interests in (however designated) equity of the Company, including any preferred stock and any debt securities convertible into or exchangeable for such equity, in each case, then outstanding and normally entitled to vote in the election of directors of the Company.